Du Shiniang: An Analysis of the Causes of Du Shiniang's Tragedy

 (3) Sun Fu's instigation.
 Sun Fu is a hypocritical, despicable and shameless salt merchant.
-When he saw Du Shiniang, he fell in love with Du Shiniang at a glance, so he had evil intentions; he instigated Li Jia to sell Shiniang to him, and he told Li Jia that if you bring home a woman like Du Shiniang, Your father will definitely not accept it, and neither will your brothers and relatives.
-He also said that if you abandon your family because of a prostitute, it will definitely damage your reputation and make it difficult to be a human being.
+When he saw Du Shiniang, he fell in love with Du Shiniang at a glance, so he had evil intentions; he instigated Li Jia to sell Shiniang to him, telling Li Jia that if he brought a woman like Du Shiniang home, his father would definitely not accept it, and neither would his brothers and relatives.
+He also told Li Jia that if he abandoned his family because of a prostitute, his reputation would definitely be damaged and make it difficult to be a human being.
 He also grasped that Li Jia had no money and could not go home to explain, and expressed that he was willing to give a thousand pieces of silver in exchange for Shi Niang.
 Under Sun Fu's instigation, Li Jia wavered for money, so he sold Shiniang to Sun Fu as a commodity.